 - Elizabeth Brewer, Project Administrator, firstname.lastname@example.org, ext.
 2269

-- Provide this LINK to two faculty members who have agreed to recommend you for the field studies to complete the recommendation form.
+- Ask two faculty members who have agreed to recommend you for the field studies to complete the recommendation form.

-- Email an unofficial transcript from the Portal to Sarah Arnsmeier, Academic Program Coordinator for the Science Center, at email@example.com.
+- Email an unofficial transcript from the Portal to Taylor Ajamian, Academic Program Coordinator for the Sanger Science Center, at email@example.com.

 All courses carry one unit of credit unless otherwise indicated.